 To slow your pace you can:

-It sounds simple and it works, but this process of behavioral repatterning can also take time to develop organicly and authentically.
+It sounds simple and it works, but this process of behavioral repatterning can also take time to develop organically and authentically.
 Don't rush.
 Be patient.
-Consider it another creation in the works and luxuriate in the power you have to play with it.
+Consider it an ongoing work in progress and luxuriate in the power you have to play with it.

 Creation isn't a race, it's evolution.
 Give yourself the breathing room you need to play the long game.